FoamyGuy/how_the_web_works/outline.md

             - Python
             - ReactJS based JSX
             - templating languages
-        - Many other technologies exist, but these are some of the most widely utilized on the web today.
+        - These are some of the most widely utilized on the web today, but many other technologies exist

 - Software Development Lifecycles
     - Planning